The following steps will provide information to guide you successfully to completion of your Case Report.

 All writing should be your original work.
 Only one author is allowed on case reports.
 Note that case reports will be checked for plagiarism.
 Plagiarism is grounds for termination of your candidacy.
-Have a colleague review your case report prior to submission or request a mentor from your Subcommittee Chair.
+Have a colleague review your case report prior to submission.

 Case reports must be submitted no later than the following deadlines: February 1st for the first case report, April 1st for the second case report, and May 15th for all written work.